 Not All Natural Deodorants Are Created Equal

-If you are making the switch to a deodorant for sensitive skin
+If you are making the switch to a deodorant or deodorant wipes for sensitive skin

 with naturally-derived ingredients, you certainly want to know if it’s going to actually work and that it does everything it promises to do.
 You don’t want a product that masks or neutralizes odors.
 You want one that eliminates odor-causing reactions from happening in the first place.
 That said, seek out a formula that is water-based and does not contain baking soda or aluminum.
 This type of deodorant will not only be effective, but it also won’t stain your clothes.